Seattle Bike Accident Attorney

 Get Legal Representation After a Bicycle Collision

-Reach out to Hardwick & Pendergast, P.S., a personal injury law firm with an established track record of success.
+Instead, reach out to Hardwick & Pendergast, P.S., a personal injury law firm with an established track record of success.
 We have the knowledge and resources to help you gain the upper hand during negotiations and trial.
 Call us today at (888) 228-3860 for a free, comprehensive consultation.

 Washington Bicycle Accident Recoveries

 - $170,000 recovery for a bicyclist injured when he was struck by a car while riding his bicycle.

 - $145,000 recovery for a man who received a concussion and skin abrasions when he was knocked off his bicycle by a car making a turn in Kirkland, Washington.

 I don't have health insurance, but I need emergency treatment.
 What should I do after a bicycle accident?